Let’s start with the basics. If you want to know more about Cavalier King Charles Spaniels, learning about their coat colors and patterns is a must!

 The Four Colors of Cavalier King Charles Spaniel

-These colors are recognized in different Kennel Clubs around the world and any other color or combination of colors is highly undesirable.
+These colors are officially recognized in different Kennel Clubs around the world and any other color or combination of colors is highly undesirable.

 Let’s look at the four different colors!